felixge/godrone/docs/user/faq.rst

 .
 There are many :ref:`open issues <tracker>` and :ref:`ideas <goals>`, but any proposed changes will be considered.

-That being said, it's always a good idea to post to the :ref:`godrone-dev mailing <godrone-dev-list>` to discuss things before getting started.
+That being said, it's always a good idea to post to the :ref:`godrone mailing
+<godrone-list>` to discuss things before getting started.

 Additionally help with the documentation and answering questions on the mailing list would be really appreciated.